 The fun starts with the last part [install].
 It tells that it will be wanted by “multi-user.target”.
 So if we enable our service a symbolic link to that service will be created inside the multi-user.target.wants folder!
 Got it?
 And if we disable it that link will be deleted.
 So simple.

 # systemctl enable connection.service

-it informs us that the symbolic link in the multi-user.target.wants folder has been created.
+It informs us that the symbolic link in the multi-user.target.wants folder has been created.
 You can confirm by running ls command as shown.